A QBist Ontology: Niels Bohr

-Kant did not anticipate the possibility of an empirical knowledge that, while being obtained \emph{by means of} sense impressions organized into objects, was not a knowledge \emph{of} sense impressions organized into objects.
+What Kant did not anticipate was the possibility of an empirical knowledge that, while being obtained \emph{by means of} sense impressions organized into objects, was not a knowledge \emph{of} sense impressions organized into objects.
 Bohr realized that quantum mechanics was that kind of knowledge.
 What Bohr added to Kant's theory of science was his insight that empirical knowledge was not necessarily limited to what is \emph{directly} accessible to our senses, and that, therefore, it did not have to be \emph{solely} a knowledge of sense impressions organized into objects.
-It can also be a knowledge of properties which (i)~are \emph{defined} by experimental arrangements (which \emph{are} directly accessible to our senses), and which (ii)~actually exist (or are actually possessed) only if their presence is indicated by the results of actual experiments.
-The click in a counter does not simply indicate the presence of something inside the region monitored by the counter.
+It can also be a knowledge of properties that (i)~are \emph{defined} by experimental arrangements (which \emph{are} directly accessible to our senses), and that (ii)~actually exist only if their presence is indicated by the results of actual experiments.
+The click of a counter does not simply indicate the presence of something inside the region monitored by the counter.
 The counter \emph{defines} a region, and the click \emph{constitutes} the presence of something within it.
-Without the click \emph{nothing} is there, and without the counter there is no \emph{there}.
+Without the click, \emph{nothing} is there, and without the counter, there is no \emph{there}.